tinybirdco/use-case-real-time-anomaly-detection/readme.md

 * A **data generator** that emits time-series data with outliers and anomalies.
 With this script you can curate data with prescibed outliers and trends.
 See [HERE](./data-generator/readme.md) for more details.

 * A **Grafana dashboard** that displays the time-series data along with anomaly detection summaries.
+Its JSON description is [HERE](./dashboard/anomaly-detection.json).

 ![Anomaly detection dashboard](./charts/dashboard-poc.png)